 Plan ahead so you know how to stay safe after a disaster.
 Your first priority is your own safety and the safety of your family, friends, neighbours and colleagues.

 If it is safe to do so, and you are physically able to provide assistance, you may be able to help the people around you:

 Your own safety must be your first priority.
 Do not attempt to rescue trapped or buried people.
-Regular First Aid training is essential to maintain the skills you will need to provide help to the injured after an emergency.
+Regular First Aid training (external link) is essential to maintain the skills you will need to provide help to the injured after an emergency.